-- 1 All EL students will take all state mandated tests such as LEAP, EOC, ACT, Work Keys, etc., in addition to the state mandated English Language Proficiency Test (ELPT). - 3.
-During high stakes testing, the accommodations cannot be different from accommodations used in the classrooms during instruction and assessments, as documented on EL Accommodations Form, or IAP/IEP. - 4.
+- 1 All EL students will take all state mandated tests such as LEAP, EOC, ACT, Work Keys, etc., in addition to the state mandated English Language Proficiency Test (ELPT). - 2.
+During high stakes testing, the accommodations cannot be different from accommodations used in the classrooms during instruction and assessments, as documented on EL Plan, or IAP/IEP.
+All accommodations must be in-place 30 days prior to testing. - 3.
 In reference to grading policies, EL students who are unable to comprehend the language of instruction, should not be assigned failing grades in the content area subjects.
 The student should be assigned grades based on cooperation, effort, and participation in class work to the degree that his/her English Language Proficiency allows.
-A description may be added behind such grades (for example, "D, EL")
+A description may be added behind such grades (for example, "D, EL").
+Please see St. Martin Parish Pupil Progression Plan.

-5. Students should be expected to:
+4. Students should be expected to:

 - Pay attention in class

 - Follow directions

 - Have required materials

-- Participate in class activities/ discussions
+- Participate in class activities

 - Complete homework assignments

 - Show progress

-- Grading at the secondary level should be simplified according to an EL's English
+- Grading at the secondary level should be modified according to an EL's English

 Proficiency level, and teachers should provide concreteness by extensively using graphic

-materials.
+and hands-on materials.

-- 7. Evaluations of student progress should be made in terms of successful mastery of the skills outlined in the state's LA Student Standards. - 8.
-Evaluations should be developed according to the child's level of English Proficiency determined by the English Language Proficiency Test (ELPT).
-EL Connectors are aligned to LA Student Standards and should be used in the design of instruction and assessment. - 9.
-Accommodations must be provided to students who require supports.
-In assigning grades for content courses, teachers should scaffold and differentiate instruction, weighing end-of-semester or end-of year evaluations more heavily than those at the beginning of the school year. - 10.
-Performance assessments and assessment portfolios can be used as documentation for assigning a grade.
+- 6. Evaluations of student progress should be made in terms of successful mastery of the skills outlined in the state's LA Student Standards.

+- 7. Evaluations should be developed according to the child's level of English Proficiency determined by the English Language Proficiency Test (ELPT).
+EL Connectors are aligned to LA Student Standards and should be used in the design of instruction and assessment.

+- 8. Accommodations must be provided to students who require supports.
+In assigning grades for content courses, teachers should scaffold and differentiate instruction, weighing end-of-semester or end-of year evaluations more heavily than those at the beginning of the school year.

+- 9. Performance assessments and assessment portfolios can be used as documentation for assigning a grade.